 There are strict medical criteria that you must meet in order to participate in this programme.
 There are some medical conditions that might mean you are not able to take part; however, this is something you will be screened for before getting started.
 If there is any cause for concern, or any changes to your health, please update your coach or your GP as soon as possible.

 During the first stage of the programme, you will be on a ‘Total Diet Replacement’, in which you will eat specially designed products in the form of shakes or soups, instead of your usual meals (for breakfast, lunch and dinner).
 The Total Diet Replacement products will provide you with the vitamins and minerals your body needs for a healthy balance, whilst losing weight.
-You may also include non-starchy vegetables at any time of the day, in any amount.
 Your drinks must be calorie-free, which means no sugar-containing drinks, no milk in tea or coffee and no alcohol.
 In the second stage of the programme, you will be gradually reintroducing balanced meals back into your diet.

 The REWIND programme is based on research.
 Research shows that the more weight you lose the more chance you have of achieving remission of type 2 diabetes.
 It is important to know that remission of type 2 diabetes may not be possible for everyone.
 However, even losing 5% of your weight can have health benefits including fewer medications, improved blood glucose levels and reduced risk of complications of type 2 diabetes.